pearsonca/scala-commsim/index.md

 fundamental assumption in network models: that edges are edges are edges, and likewise with vertices.
-In some systems, this is quite reasonable, but when the network is organized (by design or spontaneously) to accomplish some task, the parts and their interactions are not typically interchangeable.
+In some systems, this is quite reasonable, but when the network is organized (by design or spontaneously) to accomplish some task, the parts and their interactions are not typically universally interchangeable.
+We will also highlight the problems with aggregation in time, from the standpoint of scientific analysis as well as practical application.

 Observation assumptions come in levels of strength.
 The strongest being of course that what is observed is the whole truth and nothing but the truth.
 This